1j01/textual-paint/README.md

 - Pressing Delete while using the Text tool deletes the whole text box.
 Similarly, Ctrl+A selects the canvas instead of the text in the text box.
 - Selection box border is inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
-- The currently selected foreground (text) color is not displayed in the palette.
 - Tools can't be cancelled with Escape or by pressing both mouse buttons.
 - Help > Help Topics isn't very helpful.
 - Due to limitations of the terminal, shortcuts using Shift or Alt might not work.